aap01/code_sharing_flutter/README.md

 # Code Sharing Flutter

-This is an open source project that aims towards solving challenges, that arise from developing and maintaining multiple projects of similar domain; through discussion and concrete examples.
+This is an open source project that aims towards solving challenges, that arise in the process of developing and maintaining multiple projects of similar domain; through discussion and concrete examples.
 These examples will contain `flutter` and `dart` code.

 ## What challenges are we talking about?
  - Identify common features among several projects